 People can be exposed to a variety of substances at work which can lead to harmful health effects.
-Workplace Pollution is defined as the presence of hazardous materials such as chemicals, gases, vapours and fumes, dusts and fibres, and even noise.
+Workplace Pollution is defined as the presence of hazardous materials – visible and invisible – such as chemicals, gases, vapours and fumes, dusts and fibres, and even noise.
 The main exposure routes are through breathing, direct contact, injection and swallowing.

 The harmful effects of poor air quality have been frequently reported in the news.
 Research has linked air pollutants to health effects such as lung cancer and the worsening of respiratory diseases such as asthma.
-Recent research has also found air pollution to potentially be damaging to every cell and organ in the body.
-Specific to the workplace, many of us spend large amounts of time indoors where poor air quality has been linked to symptoms such as:
+Recent research has also found air pollution to be potentially damaging to every cell and organ in the body.

 - Shortness of breath;

-It can be important to monitor pollutants in the air to reduce the onset of these symptoms and to ensure compliance with WELs or certification schemes such as BREEAM.
+It is important to monitor pollutants in the air to reduce the onset of these symptoms and to ensure compliance with WELs or certification schemes such as BREEAM.
 The type of monitoring will depend on the nature of the workplace.

-Phlorum has significant experience in monitoring many types of workplace air pollution.
+Phlorum has significant experience in assessing many types of workplace air pollution.
 This includes:

 - Occupational exposure monitoring for comparison with WELs for a very wide range of industries (e.g. metal finishing, nail-bars, welding, aircraft maintenance, construction, coatings);